 Also known as Open Container, it is a crime to knowingly possesses an open container of alcohol in a passenger area of a motor vehicle.
 Closed or sealed containers do not count, and opened containers that are not located in the passenger area (inside the car) also do not count.
-The goal of this law is to try and help protect against driver's being too tempted by an open container within arms reach -- and obviously to avoid outright drinking while driving, even if the person is well below a .08%.

 Despite public perception, it IS illegal to have an open container in a parked car, or on a public street.
 The statute does not differential between driving, parked, on or off.